-Countries all over the world have created tax systems with which individuals, companies, and investors must comply.
-These tax systems are intended to generate revenue for the countries’ respective governments.
+Hence, countries all over the world have created tax systems with which individuals, companies, and investors must comply.
+These tax systems are to generate revenue for the countries’ respective governments.

-Taxes which are typically imposed in most countries include:
+Taxes which are typically in most countries include:

 Indonesia’s tax system contains a wide variety of taxes imposed on individuals, goods, and companies.
 One such tax is Value-Added Tax (VAT).